Sarah Benson: Awards

 Benson's theatrical work has earned her high plaudits from the community.
 For her 2008 rendition of Sarah Kane's play Blasted, a piece "famous for its shock value" and which played an extended acclaimed run, Benson won an Obie award and received a Drama Desk nomination.
 Her production of An Octoroon won an Obie Award for Best New American Play in 2014.
 Her 2019 production of Fairview received numerous accolades: it won a Pulitzer Prize for best play and Benson was nominated for a Drama Desk Award for her direction.
 The Vilcek Foundation described her trademarks as "invention and persistence".

 Beginnings

 Benson grew up in rural England and her father was an engineer who built ship's wheels.
+She studied English lterature at King's College, London.
 She had planned on an acting career but eventually moved into directing.
 She won a Fulbright Scholarship to study in America.
 She emigrated to the United States and got her master's degree in fine arts in 2004 from the Brooklyn College graduate theatre program.
 She began an internship at Soho Rep and soon ran the company's Writer/Director Lab; in 2005 she curated the Prelude Festival.
 She was appointed as Artistic Director of Soho Rep in 2007.